Boscoe Holder: London years

-Return to Trinidad
+Return to Trinidad and later years

 After being based in London for 20 years, in 1970 Holder returned to Trinidad and quickly re-established himself as a painter, "with an unbroken record of annual shows from 1979 onwards, sometimes two, three or four in a year".
 His work has been exhibited all over the Caribbean and elsewhere internationally.
 His paintings can be seen in collections throughout the world, preserving the West Indian culture.
 In 1981, a Holder painting was presented by the then President of the Republic of Trinidad and Tobago, Sir Ellis Clarke, as a wedding gift from the nation to Prince Charles and Lady Diana.

-In 2006 the Art Society of Trinidad and Tobago and Gallery 101 exhibited 58 works by Holder, dated from 1991 to 2002.
+In 2006, the Art Society of Trinidad and Tobago and Gallery 101 exhibited 58 works by Holder, dated from 1991 to 2002.

 Personal life

-In 1948 he married the dancer Sheila Davis Clarke, daughter of radio personality Kathleen Davis (a.k.a.
+In 1948, Holder married the dancer Sheila Davis Clarke, daughter of radio personality Kathleen Davis (a.k.a.
 "Aunty Kay"), and their son Christian was born the following year.
 Christian Holder eventually became a leading dancer with the Joffrey Ballet and an artist in his own right.